SeqFormer: Sequential Transformer for Video Instance Segmentation: Related Work

-\textbf{Video Instance Segmentation.} Video instance segmentation is extended from the traditional image instance segmentation, and aims to simultaneously segment and track all object instances in the video.
+\textbf{Video Instance Segmentation.} Video instance segmentation is extended from the traditional image instance segmentation, and aims to simultaneously segment and track all object instances in the video sequence.
 The baseline method MaskTrack R-CNN~\cite{yang2019video} is built upon Mask R-CNN~\cite{MaskRCNN} and introduces a tracking head to associate each instance in the video.
-SipMask~\cite{cao2020sipmask} follows the similar pipeline based on the one-stage FCOS~\cite{FCOS}.
-MaskProp\cite{MaskProp} introduces a mask propagation module that propagates instance masks from each video frame to all the other frames in a video clip, which can improve the segmentation performance and compute clip-level instance tracks.
-However, the temporal receptive field of a clip modeling is limited by the length of the input clip without having a global view from the whole video.
-CrossVIS\cite{yang2021crossover} proposes a new learning scheme that uses the instance feature in the current frame to pixel-wisely localize the same instance in other frames.
-Propose-Reduce\cite{ProposeReduce} introduces a new paradigm that adds an extra sequence propagation across frames head upon Mask R-CNN\cite{MaskRCNN}, which can achieve high performance, but it is very computationally intensive.
+SipMask~\cite{cao2020sipmask} proposes a spatial preservation module to generate spatial coefficients for mask predictions based on the one-stage FCOS~\cite{FCOS}.
+STMask~\cite{STMask} proposes a spatial feature calibration to extract features for frame-level instance segmentation on each frame, and further introduces a temporal fusion module to aggregate temporal information from adjacent frames.
+STEm-Seg~\cite{athar2020stem} models a video clip as a single 3D spatial-temporal volume and enables inference procedure based on clustering.
+CrossVIS~\cite{yang2021crossover} proposes a learning scheme that uses the instance feature in the current frame to pixel-wisely localize the same instance in other frames.
+MaskProp~\cite{MaskProp} and Propose-Reduce~\cite{ProposeReduce} take advantage of mask propagation, which can achieve high performance, but it is very computationally intensive.